34 Robust Regression: Resistant Lines and Beyond

 \[ median(y_{l,m,r} - b * x_{l,m,r}) \]

-This is not bad for a first iteration.
+This provides a reasonable first approximation.
 But the outlier’s influence is still present given that the line is not passing through all nine points.
-Recall that the goal is to perevent a lone observation from influencing a fitted line.
+Recall that the goal is to prevent a lone observation from influencing a fitted line.

 From this first iteration, we can extract the residuals.
 A line is then fitted to the residuals following the same procedure outlined above.